ruempel/m41nk3y/README.md

 ## Disadvantages

-* With the m4st3rk3y application and the configuration file being public, the technology is vulnerable to offline brute force and dictionary attacks on your master secret.
+* With the m41nk3y application and the configuration file being public, the technology is vulnerable to offline brute force and dictionary attacks on your main secret.
 Of course, your option is to keep the configuration secret.
-* With your master secret compromised, all service passwords can be derived, assuming the attacker has access to your configuration file or guesses your service names, the pattern and the correct iteration count.
+* With your main secret compromised, all service passwords can be derived, assuming the attacker has access to your configuration file or guesses your service names, the pattern and the correct iteration count.
-* When changing your master secret, all service passwords change as well.
+* When changing your main secret, all service passwords change as well.

 # Features